“IMAGINING OTHER…”

 - ‘97% of climate

-scientists agree the world is warming as a result of our activities, mainly through carbon dioxide production.
+scientists agree the world is warming as a result of our activities,

-- the Intergovernmental
+- the Intergovernmental Panel on climate Change (IPPC)

-Panel on climate Change (IPPC) agrees, having scrutinised thousands of peer-reviewed studies.
+agrees, having scrutinised thousands of peer-reviewed studies.

-- the Academies of
+- the Academies of Science of 34 different countries all

-Science of 34 different countries all signed the IPCC statement.
+signed the IPCC statement.

 - the